Services & Rates

 3) Can I continue my Physical Therapy, Chiropractic, Massage, Yoga ... while receiving Acupuncture?
 YES!
 All of these therapies work together to heal the body in different ways.
 Having a balance of these specially trained providers - is like having your own "pit crew" of experts doing their part to keep you running smoothly.

 4) Does insurance cover Acupuncture?
 Maybe ...
 Every insurance is different based on what the employer chooses to have for services within their plan.
-Also, if your insurance plan does cover Acupuncture, most will have a limit to the number of treatment sessions they allow or a dollar figure they will reimburse.
+Some insurances only cover certain diagnoses, such as back pain or tension headache.
+Also, if an insurance plan does cover Acupuncture, most have a limit to the number of treatment sessions they allow per year or a dollar figure they will reimburse.
 Most require a copay, just as in a Western Medicine office.
 Please call your insurance to see if you are covered for Acupuncture.

 Massage Therapy by Annette Glaser, L.M.T.